-A lemon tree can yield more than 1,000 lemons a year that require careful handpicking, most of the world’s bergamot oranges oranges are produced in a small protected area in Calabria, Italy, and an an orange tree can continue to fruit after 50-80 years.
+A lemon tree can yield more than 1,000 lemons a year that require careful handpicking, most of the world’s bergamot oranges are produced in a small protected area in Calabria, Italy, and an orange tree can continue to fruit after 50-80 years.
 Enter the fascinating world of citrus fruit farming!

 CITRUS FRUIT FARMING FACTS